rochacbruno/rust-intro/script.md

 fn main() {
     let x: i8 = 5;   // `x` on the main scope defined here
     println!("{x}"); // value 5 is printed

     {
-        let x = x * 10;    // `x` on the new scope defined here println!("{}", x); // value 50 printed
+        let x = x * 10;    // `x` on the new scope defined here
+                           // this `x` is pushed to the top of the stack println!("{}", x); // value 50 printed

-    }  // the inner x is dropped from stack here println!("{x}");  // now `x` is back to the value 5 }  // `x` is cleaned up here
+    }  // the inner x is dropped from stack here

+    println!("{x}");  // now `x` is back to the value 5

+}  // `x` is cleaned up here
 ```